JacobJ215/Vehicle-Detection-Tracking-App/README.md

 - Utilizes an anchor-free detection system for more accurate predictions.
 - Incorporates new convolutional blocks for improved performance.
 - Implements Mosaic Augmentation for enhanced training.
-- Comes with a user-friendly CLI and Python package for ease of use.

 ## ByteTrack and SORT Tracking
 - ByteTrack and SORT are advanced online multi-object tracking algorithms that complement YOLO-based object detection models.